oddrealm/modding/README.md

 1. Download the modding Unity project.
     (https://github.com/oddrealm/modding)
-2. Open the Unity Project (Unity Version 2019.4.34f1).
+2. Open the Unity Project (Unity Version 2022.3.28f1).
 3. Open the Addressables Profiles window.
     Window>Asset Management>Addressables>Profiles.
 4. Create a new profile from the Profiles window (top-left).
     Create>Profile.
-5. Name it 'MoreTools' or whatever you wish your mod pack to be called.
+5. Name it (left-click New Profile>Rename Profile) 'MoreTools' or whatever you wish your mod pack to be called.
     Think of a Profile as a new mod pack.
     This is what players will see when the mod screen appears in-game (more on this later).
-6. With the MoreTools profile selected, change the build paths.
+6. With the MoreTools profile selected, change the LocalBuildPath and LocalLoadPath variables to:
-    -[UnityEngine.Application.persistentDataPath]/Mods/MoreItems
+          a.
+LocalBuildPath = [UnityEngine.Application.persistentDataPath]/Mods/MoreItems
-    -{UnityEngine.Application.persistentDataPath}/Mods/MoreItems
+          b.
+LocalLoadPath = {UnityEngine.Application.persistentDataPath}/Mods/MoreItems
-    When the mod is ready to use in-game (all the data is set up), we 'build' (export the data) using these paths.
+    When the mod is ready to use in-game (all the data is set up by you), we 'build' (export the data) using these paths.
-    IMPORTANT: Always make sure your mods are folders withing the Mods folder of the Odd Realm save folder.
+    IMPORTANT: Always make sure your mods are folders withing the Mods folder of the OddRealm save folder (i.e., on Windows "C:/Users/You/AppData/LocalLow/Unknown Origin Games/OddRealm/Mods/MoreTools").
-               If a Mods folder doesn't exist, you can create one.
+               If a Mods folder doesn't exist in OddRealm, you can create one.
                Without the mods in this folder, the game won't be able to find them.
 7. Open the Addressables Groups window.
     Window>Asset Management>Addressables>Groups.